Best laptops for writers 2025: 6 top tested and reviewed

 ✖️ You usually write under harsh lighting conditions.
 This laptop's OLED screen is too reflective, which might make it hard to look over your work.
 Cranking up the brightness helps get rid of that issue, but it at the expense of battery life (and maybe your eyes).

-The keyboard was our reviewer's, Stevie Bonifield, favorite feature.
-From the keycaps' soft texture, to the 1.5mm of key travel and tactile feedback, "The typing experience on the Yoga Slim 7x is so good that I broke my typing speed record on it."
+Our reviewer, Stevie Bonifield, praises the keyboard as their favorite feature.
+From the keycaps' soft texture to the 1.5mm of key travel and tactile feedback, "The typing experience on the Yoga Slim 7x is so good that I broke my typing speed record on it."
 Having also reviewed many Lenovo laptops over the last six years, I agree with Stevie.
-Our previous best laptop keyboard for writers pick was the Lenovo ThinkPad X1 Carbon Gen 11, too!
+Our previous best laptop keyboard for writers' pick was the Lenovo ThinkPad X1 Carbon Gen 11, too!
 (I've also broken my typing speed record on my Yoga Book 9i.)

 Writing is one of the most basic tasks anyone can do on a laptop.
 But the longer the document, the greater the chance you'll run into lag.
 That's not an issue with this laptop.
 The Yoga Slim 7x cranked out a benchmark score of 13,750 in Geekbench 6.
-That's about 20% faster than its Aura Edition counterpart with a brand new Intel Core Ultra 7 256V chip (10,711), 10% faster than the MacBook Air M3 (12,087), and 11% faster than the HP Spectre x360 14 with an Intel Core Ultra 7 155H (12,358).
+That's about 20% faster than its Aura Edition counterpart with a brand new Intel Core Ultra 7 256V chip (10,711).

 There are two crucial things to keep in mind about using the Yoga Slim 7x as your next writing machine: app compatibility and its reflective OLED display.
 Glare isn't as much of an issue for writers as it can be for artists (this laptop is also our favorite drawing tablet).
 But if your eyes are sensitive to light, turning down the display brightness might create some annoying reflections.